tbosch/jasmine-ui/README.md

 Description
 -------------

 Jasmine-UI provides ui tests for jasmine.
-It loads a html page in a frame and instruments it, so it knows whether there currently is asynchronous work going on.
+It loads a html page in a new window and instruments it, so it knows whether there currently is asynchronous work going on.
+This does not use an iframe so there is minimal layout inteference with the page to be tested.

 By this, a test is able to test the ui functionality of a html page.